List of Star Wars Legends characters: F

 Bothan politician, introduced in Timothy Zahn's Thrawn trilogy.
 He works to promote Bothans in the New Republic in his position as a member of the provisional council.
-He becomes the highest ranking Bothan after the death of General Lauren Creefay.
-He also tries to manipulate a Bothan member of Rogue Squadron into damaging the public images' of the human members of the squadron.
+He becomes the highest ranking Bothan after the death of General Laryn Kre'fey.
+He also tries to manipulate a Bothan member of Rogue Squadron into damaging the public images of the human members of the squadron.
 He later rises to become chief of state of the New Republic.
 He sacrifices his life during the Yuuzhan Vong capture of Coruscant, thereby earning himself a place among the Bothan Martyrs.